Rabbi Baruch Frydman-Kohl is Rabbi Emeritus of Beth Tzedec

-Rabbi Baruch Frydman-Kohl is the Anne and Max Tanenbaum Senior Rabbi of Beth Tzedec Congregation, the largest synagogue community in Canada.
-The focus of his rabbinate has been a commitment to family education, life-long learning and care for the housebound, hospitalized and homeless.
+During his 26 years as leader of the largest synagogue community in Canada, the focus of his rabbinate included a commitment to family education, lifelong learning and care for the housebound, hospitalized and homeless.
 Rav Baruch initiated the development of a "synaplex" of innovative ritual and educational opportunities to encourage more participation in synagogue life.

-Beyond the synagogue, Rav Baruch is the past president of the Toronto Board of Rabbis (2012 to 2015) and vice-chair of the Canadian Rabbinic Caucus.
-As president, he helped to organize the 2011 Path of Abraham mission to bring Jews, Christians and Muslims to the Holy Land to explore the challenges of three religions, two nations and one land.
-He was featured in the documentaries “The Secret of San Nicandro” for CBC and “Amazing Communities” for Israel television.
-Rav Baruch offered a prayer to open a session of the United States Senate.
+Beyond the synagogue, Rav Baruch is past president of the Toronto Board of Rabbis (2012 to 2015) and currently serves as vice-chair of the Canadian Rabbinic Caucus.
+He helped to organize three Path of Abraham missions to bring Jews, Christians and Muslims to the Holy Land to explore the challenges of three religions, two nations and one land.
+The next study mission will take place in February 2022 under the auspices of St George’s College of Jerusalem.

 Rav Baruch was featured in the documentaries “The Secret of San Nicandro” for CBC and “Amazing Communities” for Israel television.
 He offered a prayer to open a session of the United States Senate and helped to organize the Solidarity Vigil and Memorial following the Yonge Street killings in April 2018.
 He is regularly called upon by the media for comments about issues facings Canada and the Jewish community.

 Rav Baruch served on the Board of UJA Federation of Toronto.
 His service to the community was recognized in 2016 with the Gordy Wolfe Award for Lifetime Jewish Communal Professional Leadership.